-Covid19 has been unprecedented and its legacy may include grievance driven threats.
+Covid19 has been unprecedented.
 It has had a global impact, thousands of people have died, many are still suffering.
 The world has changed.
 We are embracing new technologies and rethinking how we will engage as we move towards a new reality.
 Online meetings are now the norm and the idea of travelling into the cities for a short meeting, when we can now jump online and have the same meeting, saving time, money and possibly increase our reach is a distant memory.

 Predictions of an economic depression are rife, with fears of huge redundancies, businesses failing and the possibility of repossessions and lack of opportunities the only connection to abundancy.

 When we consider these predictions of doom and compound that with the emergence of the Black Lives Matter campaign and the changes that that will rightfully bring, there is a feeling of no longer having any control over what happens next.
-That view and the potential emerging global recession is enough to cause fear and anxiety and with it grievances.
+That view and the potential emerging global recession is enough to cause fear and anxiety.

-There will be significant changes and included in these changes will be new grievance driven threats and Defuse has the expertise to counter them.
+There will be significant changes and included in these changes will be new threats and Defuse has the expertise to counter them.

 I predict there will be an increase in the threat from Social Engineering, often described as the art of exploiting human psychology, rather than technical hacking techniques, to gain access to buildings, systems or data.
 In one of my online meetings this week I had the good fortune to seek the advice of a brilliantly talented business leader with a track record of building billion-pound businesses, often with the tech and cyber sector, who suggested that data will be the new oil.